Article co-written with Pam Fisher, former OMAFRA Berry Crop Specialist, and Anne Verhallen, OMAFRA Soil Management Specialist

 Some growers elect to use their existing sprayer setup, but slow down to get more volume on per hectare.
 For example, if the grower normally applies 500 l/ha (53.4 US g/ac) driving at 5 kph (3.1 mph) they would have to drive 1.25 kph (0.78 mph) to achieve the 2,000 l/ha some labels require.
 If the sprayer tank held 1,500 litres (~ 400 US gallons) that would mean doing 0.75 hectares (1.9 acres) to a tank compared to the normal 3 hectares (7.5 acres).
 That would be four times as long, without considering the time for the extra refills.

 When slowing down is not a viable option, some growers elect to re-nozzle.
-It may be tempting to increase the operating pressure (if that’s possible) to increase output on existing nozzles, but that makes fine droplets which tend to drift off target, and many labels indicate a need for coarse droplets in a drench.
+It may be tempting to increase the operating pressure (if that’s possible) to increase output on existing nozzles, but that makes finer droplets which tend to drift off target.
 The largest hollow-cone nozzles will only emit ~870 l/ha at 5.0 kph (93 US g/ac at 3.1 mph) and that’s at 125 psi, which many trailed sprayers cannot manage.
-However, there are other nozzles.
-TeeJet sells the Streamjet fertilizer nozzle (figure 2) which uses lower pressures up to 60 psi to emit as much as 2,310 l/ha at 5.0 kph (247 US g/ac at 3.1 mph).
+Further, many labels indicate a need for coarse droplets in a drench, so hollow cones can’t manage it.
+Alternately, streamer nozzles (e.g. TeeJet’s 5 or 7 hole StreamJets) require lower pressures (up to 60 psi) to emit as much as 2,310 l/ha at 5.0 kph (247 US g/ac at 3.1 mph).
 The grower can maintain their travel speed, but will still have to refill more often.

 Still another choice is to apply the product using the existing sprayer set-up, using current volume, just prior to a rain event or sprinkler (not drip line) irrigation.
 For example, if the grower normally applies 500 L/ha (53.4 US g/ac), they would continue to do so.
 If the grower is relying on rain to wash the product in, it should be sufficient precipitation to move the product to the desired soil depth.
 Where sprinklers are an option, this can be controlled, and the depth of infiltration tested with a soil probe.
 Washing in the spray should take place as soon after application as possible to ensure the product is distributed evenly into the soil.